 As soon as the date of arrival of the new Head of Mission has been confirmed, the Office of Protocol will seek a date for the presentation of the Letters of Credence and Recall to the Governor General.
 For High Commissioners who recognize Her Majesty the Queen as their Head of State, a date will be sought for the presentation of their Letter of Introduction to the Prime Minister.
 Only High Commissioners of the Realm can exercise their full functions upon arrival in Canada.

 Upon confirmation of a date for the presentation of the Letters of Credence and Recall or Letter of Introduction, the Office of Protocol will notify the Embassy or High Commission and provide further instructions on the preparation and scenario.

 It is customary for the Department of Foreign Affairs and International Trade Canada to give a farewell luncheon for a departing resident Head of Mission and to make the necessary arrangements with the airport authorities.
 The Embassy or High Commission should notify the Office of Protocol by note at least 1 month before the anticipated date of departure in order to make arrangements for the farewell luncheon and at least 1 week prior to departure to make airport arrangements.
 The latter should include the:

 The Office of Protocol will advise the appropriate airport authorities and reserve the V.I.P. lounge at the relevant airports for all final departures of Heads of Missions.
 A Protocol Officer will be at the Ottawa International Airport for departures on weekdays between 8:00 a.m. and 11:00 p.m., excluding public holidays.

-The Department of Foreign Affairs and International Trade Canada (Office of Protocol) avails itself of this opportunity to renew to Their Excellencies the Heads of Diplomatic Missions and notified Chargés d’affaires, a.i. accredited to Canada, the assurances of its highest consideration.
+The Department of Foreign Affairs, Trade and Development (Office of Protocol) avails itself of this opportunity to renew to Their Excellencies the Heads of Diplomatic Missions and notified Chargés d’affaires, a.i. accredited to Canada, the assurances of its highest consideration.